Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 They produced a wide variety of innovative products for industry.
 With more than 3,500 employees and 33 worldwide manufacturing.
 Sales and distribution facilities.
 It had aircraft and aerospace ducting systems, gears, lubrication systems, bleachers, steel and plastic lockers, storage systems, steel mezzanines, high-performance strainers, car and truck components, industrial hoses, and industrial expansion joints.

-Although each IMC and IMCI company operates independently, common to all of them is a profound respect for the integrity of established industrial principles and practical openness to new technology applications.
+Although each IMC and IMCI company operates independently, common to all is a profound respect for the integrity of established industrial principles and practical openness to new technology applications.

 Industrial Manufacturing Company Industrial Manufacturing Company International, with individual histories spanning decades-and in two cases more than a century-the IMC and IMCI companies, are time-tested leaders in their national and global markets.